PostEverywhere vs CoSchedule: Social Scheduler Showdown

 CoSchedule is a marketing calendar with social features.
 PostEverywhere is a social media platform with AI content creation.
 They serve different primary needs.

 If social media is your focus — and for most small businesses and creators, it should be — PostEverywhere is the stronger tool.
-It supports seven platforms versus CoSchedule's five, includes AI content creation that CoSchedule completely lacks, and costs less for teams of any size.
+It supports eight platforms versus CoSchedule's seven, includes AI image and video generation that CoSchedule does not offer, and the flat pricing means you don't hit the 3-seat Social Calendar cap or have to jump to a custom-quoted Content Calendar tier as your team grows.

 For social-first businesses, PostEverywhere delivers more social-specific features at a better price.
 For marketing teams that need a project coordination tool with social scheduling included, CoSchedule has its place.

-Social scheduling, AI content, seven platforms.
-Start your 14-day free trial — no credit card required.
+Social scheduling, AI content, eight platforms.
+Start your 7-day free trial — cancel anytime.

 Frequently Asked Questions